Accounting Error Rate & Cost Report 2026

 Preventing errors is far less expensive than finding and fixing them.
 Effective error prevention requires attention to people, processes, and technology:

-Systematic Reconciliation: Daily or weekly reconciliation of key accounts catches errors while transactions are fresh rather than months later when investigation is difficult.
-Modern accounting systems can automate 80-90% of reconciliation work.
+Daily or weekly reconciliation of key accounts catches errors while transactions are fresh rather than months later when investigation is difficult.
+Modern accounting systems can automate 80-90% of reconciliation work A fractional CFO can help you navigate debt financing in this area.

 Automation Impact on Error Rates